Field Events - Programme

 Not included: lunches/refreshments from Thursday - Sunday.
 (Sandwiches can be purchased in Mitchell Hall restaurant.)

-IMPORTANT NOTE: your delegate ticket for the main Conference must be booked through Cranfield University, HERE.
-Your booking for the Spring Field Meeting, and accommodation for all days, must be made through the British Mycological Society, (Details to follow).
+- IMPORTANT NOTE: your delegate ticket for the main Conference must be booked through Cranfield University, HERE.
+Your booking for the Spring Field Meeting, and accommodation for all days, must be made using the British Mycological Society BOOKING FORM.

 If you wish to attend just one of the events (either the Anniversary Conference or the Spring Field Meeting) please contact Carol Hobart for costs and booking advice: email@example.com